This post contains affiliate links.

 Professional golfers will typically carry 3 or 4 wedges with lofts of between 46 and 60 degrees.
 What combination of wedges they carry can change depending on the course design and conditions.
 Players, such as Phil Mickelson, can very occasionally a 5th wedge to give them even more options for shots inside 125 yards.

-The average distance PGA Tour professionals hit a pitching wedge is 130 to 135 yard, 115 to 120 yards for a sand wedge and between 75 and 95 yards for lob wedges.
+The average distance PGA Tour professionals hit a pitching wedge is 130 to 135 yards, 115 to 120 yards for a sand wedge and between 75 and 95 yards for lob wedges.
 Players on the LPGA Tour by comparison hit pitching wedges between 105 and 110 yards on average and sand and lob wedges between 75 and 90 yards.

 What is most interesting about professional players’ approaches to how far they can hit their wedges is the accuracy with which they detail how far they can hit each of their wedges with a variety of different swings.